Stocks, Bonds, Bills and Inflation and Gold

 Whenever you look at long term data that shows the huge margin by which stocks have beaten bonds, it is wise to remember that a huge chunk of that came from the 15 years after 1949.

 During this period there was moderate inflation, in contrast to the deflationary 1930’s.
 Long-term bond rates did not appear to reflect an expectation of even moderate inflation.
 Stocks were able to keep up with inflation, (in fact far out-paced inflation) while long term bonds got hammered due to unanticipated inflation.
 The post war years also saw unprecedented gains in productivity and the birth of the consumer society.
 This benefited stocks, hugely.
-We should not expect these factors to be repeated in future.

 The 1966 to 1985 period included an incredible run for Gold from 1972 to 1980.
 But, ouch!, this was an ugly time to be an investor in stocks and bonds.
 Note that the scale extends to $8.00 so that the graph can be easily and properly compared to the 1946-1965 graph above.
 These were the really big inflation years and both stocks and bonds as well as treasury bills had a very hard time keeping up with high inflation.
 The dollar itself lost an ugly 71% mostly due to the famously high inflation of the 1970s.
 It does not look like much, but stocks returned a total real portfolio gain of 53% over the 20 years while long bonds lost 7% and Treasury bills made 20%.
 Both stocks and bonds were volatile and both had periods where they dropped about 50%.
 T-bills were looking good with low volatility and reasonable returns compared to the other assets.